coin-or/DisCO/README.md

     - When OA algorithm is used and Ipopt is chosen as an IPM solver in CglConic, Ipopt might fail on solving at the root node for approximation purposes.
+  * MPI testing,
+    - MPICH2: Hangs (or seems hanging on some instances of CBLIB).
+Works fine in most of the instances.
+Needs more testing for performance assesment.
+    - OpenMPI: Hangs (or seems hanging on some instances of CBLIB).
+Works fine in most of the instances.
+Needs more testing for performance assesment.

 ## 3. Documentation ##